nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Only the `NAME` parameter of a person is _compulsory_, other parameters are _optional_.
 * The parameters can be in any order.
+* A person is considered a duplicate person when there is another person in the contact list with exactly the same details.
+* If duplicate people are entered, these people will not be added.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags and social handles (including 0)